 • The mass media research option requires 27 or 30 course work hours plus 3 or 6 thesis-related hours.

 Note: MCOM 7300, 7305, and 8300 are required.
-Student may choose between MCOM 7340, 7337, 7335, OR a graduate coordinator-approved Mass Communication theory-intensive course that supports a thesis project but is not already fulfilling a degree requirement.
+Student may choose between MCOM 7340, 7337, 7335, OR an approved Mass Communication theory course that supports a thesis project but is not already fulfilling a degree requirement.

 • The professional mass media option requires 30 course work hours plus 3 project-related hours.